Getting past the hype of gluten in medication, how real are the concerns, and will there ever be clear labeling?

-HER family had been so careful to be gluten-free, but three years after little Aeverie Labile was diagnosed with celiac disease, she was experiencing the same debilitating symptoms all over again.
+HER family had been so careful to keep gluten-free.
+Yet, three years after little Aeverie Labile was diagnosed with celiac disease, she was experiencing the same debilitating symptoms all over again.
 There were the abdominal pains, the bloody diarrhea and migraines.
 Stephanie Labile would find her then 5-year-old lying quietly on her bed, stoic.
 Her eyes were closed and her hands cradled her skull.
 “Mommy, it hurts,” was all she could say.

-The 28-year-old California mom and her husband were long familiar with how to read labels closely on packaged foods and schooled in the dangers of cross-contact with gluten.
-They were well aware that for someone with celiac disease, this protein creates havoc, damaging the villi, tiny projections in the lining of the small intestine that are vital to the absorption of nutrients that affect everything from a child’s growth to bone development and the onset of other serious conditions.
+The California mom and her husband were long familiar with how to read labels on packaged foods for gluten and the dangers of cross-contact.
+They were well aware that for someone with celiac disease, this protein creates havoc.
+Gluten damages the villi, tiny projections in the lining of the small intestine that are vital to the absorption of nutrients.
+That affects everything from a child’s growth to bone development and the onset of other serious conditions.

 The couple was also used to being forthright in their questioning of doctors since, in addition to celiac disease, their daughter has asthma and severe allergies to foods including nuts, dairy and seafood.